floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 By Mail

 Interested persons may query the Clerk of Courts' Office in the county where the sex offender was brought to justice.
-The county of conviction is typically stated on the Florida sex offender registry, and by clicking on it, a list of all Florida Clerk of Court websites will be presented.
+The county of conviction is typically stated on the Florida sex offender registry, and by clicking on it, a list of all Florida Clerk of Court websites may be presented.

 In-Person